Decaf gets a bad rap in the coffee world.

 No decaf coffee is truly free of caffeine.

-Depending on the method used to remove the caffeine from the beans, decaf coffee may have anywhere from 97%-99.9% caffeine content.
+Depending on the method used to remove the caffeine from the beans, decaf coffee has around 97%-99.9% of the caffeine content removed.

-So while that is not a significant amount of caffeine at all, it’s good to be aware that it’s not technically caffeine-free.
+So while the amount of caffeine in decaf is not significant all, it’s good to be aware that it’s not technically caffeine-free.

 There are four main methods of removing the caffeine from raw, green coffee beans: